 Annual reports for Student Affairs departments are available on the Student Affairs website, as well as curated reports in PDF format that include information from the entire division.
 Student Affairs prints enough of the curated reports to share with various stakeholders including UA Little Rock’s Cabinet, Deans, and donors.
 They help to tell the story of the good work done by Student Affairs.

 Student Learning Assessments

-- Leadership development
+- Intrapersonal development

 At least one goal per department must be focused on improving their program or department, which we identify as an operational assessment.
 A minimum of three assessments are planned per department.
 For the third one, the directors have a choice of a student learning or operational assessment.

-- Departmental annual reports are generally due July 15 for the previous year.
+Departmental annual reports are generally due July 15 for the previous year.
 Included in these reports are results of assessments, and action plans for creating continuous improvement with the results.
 Directors are encouraged to add to their annual report all year, so they can describe information while it’s fresh in their memories, and to avoid having the first two weeks in July be so hectic.
 Directors work with their peers to read the reports for clarity, for completeness, and for errors before the deadline.
-Sharon Downs meets with the directors on an as-needed basis to wrap up any loose ends.
+AVC Downs meets with the directors on an as-needed basis to wrap up any loose ends.

 Continuous and relentless improvement has been a focus of the Division of Student Affairs for years.
 By making data-informed decisions, we are constantly improving our services to students and to the campus community.